ACuteWoof/gitbrowse/README.md

 ## Configuration

-The configuration files are mainly in the `main.go` and the `config/config.go` file.
+The configuration files are mainly in the `main.go` and the `config/config.go` files.
 (The project was originally written with the configuration being entirely dependent on `config/config.go`, but some temporary changes in `main.go` turned out to be not temporary --- this may of course change at any time in the future).